divolte/divolte-collector/docs/configuration.rst

 divolte.kafka_flusher.max_write_queue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :Description:
-  The maximum queue of incoming requests to keep before starting to drop incoming requests.
-Note that when this queue is full, requests are dropped and a warning is logged.
+  The maximum length of the queue of events to keep in the case that Kafka is unavailable before starting to drop incoming events.
+Note that when this queue is full, events are dropped and a warning is logged.
 No errors are reported to the client side.
 Divolte Collector will always respond with a HTTP 200 status code and the image payload. *Note that the queue size is per thread.*
 :Default:
   200000
 :Example: